HerreTorensma/3d_engine/README.md

         - Create a generic pool data structure
             - Use for ECS
         - Remove the dictionary shit from the ecs
+            - Actually remove the dict completely
-        - Rethink what should be in core.h and global.h
+        - [x] Rethink what should be in core.h and global.h

+    - Add sound with SDL2_Mixer
+    - Add collision
+    - Make dialogue system
+    - Make text wrap system for the text edit stuff
     - Also load BMPs by just loading it to SDL_Surface and putting that into my custom texture format
-        - Make text wrap system for the text edit stuff
-        - Make dialogue system

 ## Dependencies